Skip to main content

 1 credit course

-This is a practical course involving the rehearsal and production of theatre and a show.
+This class will meet outside of the school day in both semesters, until the completion of the show in the Spring This is a practical course involving the rehearsal and production of theatre and a show.
 The course will include rehearsal techniques, script analysis and practical experience in design, technical theatre and stage management.
 The course will culminate in a public performance.
 The course will be taught in our state of the art, flexible theatre space.
 This course will be supported by our technicians and design teams from our Backstage Theatre class.

 Visual Arts